lexogram/Chess/README.md

 # Chess Trainer

 *NOTE: This project is currently at the planning stage.
-None of the features implemented below has been implemented yet.*
+None of the features described below has been implemented yet.*

 This web app allows you to play chess with an online opponent, and provides you with feedback as to the strengths and weaknesses of the current position.